dieterich-lab/circtools/README.md

                primer       circular RNA primer design tool
                detect       circular RNA detection with DCC
                reconstruct  circular RNA reconstruction with FUCHS
+               circtest     circular RNA statistical testing
+               exon         circular RNA alternative exon analysis
 ```

 ### detect

 The ``detect`` command is an interface to [DCC](https://github.com/dieterich-lab/DCC), also developed at the Dieterich lab.
 Please see the corresponding [manual](https://github.com/dieterich-lab/DCC) on the GitHub project for instructions how to run DCC.

 ### reconstruct

 The ``reconstruct`` command is an interface to [FUCHS](https://github.com/dieterich-lab/FUCHS).
 FUCHS is employing DCC-generated data to reconstruct circRNA structures.
 Please see the corresponding [manual](https://github.com/dieterich-lab/FUCHS) on the GitHub project for instructions how to run FUCHS.

 ### primer

 The ``primer`` command is used to design and visualize primers required for follow up wet lab experiments to verify circRNA candidates.
 The full documentation for the ``primer`` module is located in its own [manual](R/circtools/vignettes/plot-transcripts.md).

 ### enrich

 The ``enrichment`` module may be used to identify circRNAs enriched for specific RNA binding proteins (RBP) based on DCC-identified circRNAs and processed [eCLIP](http://www.nature.com/nmeth/journal/v13/n6/full/nmeth.3810.html) data.
 For K526 and HepG2 cell lines plenty of this data is available through the [ENCODE](https://www.encodeproject.org/search/?type=Experiment&assay_title=eCLIP)
  project.

 ```
 circtools enrich --help